azavea/azavea-branding-guide/README.md

 $ ./scripts/server
 ```

-In order to build Jekyll's static website output, use:
+If `server` isn't running, or to trigger a build of Jekyll's static website output, use:

 ```bash
 $ ./scripts/update